rsnel/mpfaudioutils/README.md

 line out and mic in can also be used.

 This suite of programs enable you to translate between the audio file and a hex representation of the data sent to and from the MPF.
-It consists of raw2mpf, to convert and audio stream to hex text and mpf2raw to do the reverse.
+It mainly consists of `raw2mpf`, to convert an audio stream to hex text and `mpf2raw` to do the reverse.

 The programs attempt to follow the Unix philosophy (quote from Doug McIlroy (2003) in "The Art of Unix programming: Basics of the Unix Philosophy"): "Write